CTSRD-CHERI/cheri-c-programming/src/impact/out-of-bounds-pointers.md

 \psnote{Comment on whether that should immediately trap instead?} --> The range of out-of-bounds addresses permitted for a capability is a function of the length of the bounded region and the number of bits used for bounds in the capability representation.
-With 27 bits of the capability used for bounds, CHERI-MIPS and 64-bit CHERI-RISC-V provide the following guarantees:
+With 27 bits of the capability used for bounds, 64-bit CHERI-RISC-V provide the following guarantees:

 * A pointer is able to travel at least 1/4 the size of the object, or